Places

 Dreaming About Heights: Meaning, Psychology & Symbolism

-Dreams of heights may reflect feelings of ambition, anxiety, or personal growth.
+Dreams of heights often explore themes of ambition, fear, or perspective shifts.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →